N-butyl-2-cyanoacrylate pulmonary embolism and left adrenal venous infarction

 0 images remaining

 Features of cirrhosis and portal hypertension including splenomegaly.
-Collection of hyperdense material representing glue that has been injected into gastric varices close to the gastro-oesophageal junction.
+Collection of hyperdense material representing glue that has been injected into gastric varices close to the gastro-esophageal junction.
 Serpentine structure filled with glue consistent with a vein passing from the stomach wall posteromedially towards the left adrenal.
 The left adrenal is obscured by soft tissue swelling/inflammation.
-No obvious haemorrhage.
+No obvious hemorrhage.
 Note no glue within portal venous branches of the liver.

 Multiple hyperdense filling defects (of similar density to the injected gastric material) in pulmonary artery branches bilaterally indicative of glue emboli.
 No pulmonary infarction.

 Transendoscopic (endoscopic ultrasound-guided) injection of glue ( N-butyl-2-cyanoacrylate) into bleeding gastric varices is a well recognized treatment.

 There is always a risk of glue leak into draining veins.
 This is usually into the portal venous system via the left gastric vein but there are also gastro-renal (porto-systemic) venous collaterals that enlarge due to the underlying portal hypertension allowing spill of glue into the systemic venous circulation (thus entering pulmonary artery branches via the right heart).